huggingface/hub-docs/docs/hub/spaces-sdks-docker-aim.md

 # Aim on Spaces

 **Aim** is an easy-to-use & supercharged open-source experiment tracker.
-Aim logs your training runs, enables a beautiful UI to compare them and an API to query them programmatically.
+Aim logs your training runs and enables a beautiful UI to compare them and an API to query them programmatically.
 ML engineers and researchers use Aim explorers to compare 1000s of training runs in a few clicks.

 Check out the [Aim docs](https://aimstack.readthedocs.io/en/latest/) to learn more about Aim.